ericwastaken/network-multitool/README.md

 ## Offline Usage

 If you need to use this container on a server that does not have Internet, you can:

+* Add any Python packages you need to **host-volume/python-packages.txt**.
+See "Python Support" below.
 * Build the image on a connected server first.
   ```bash
   $ docker compose build
   ```
+  * You can also use the convenience script `x-build.sh`.
 * Export the docker image to a file.
   ```bash
   $ ./x-export.sh